cakevm/rethdb-dexsync/README.md

-# Reading Uniswap v2/v3 pairs/pools using reth direct db access
+# RethDB DexSync

 ## Features
-- Reading Uniswap v2 pairs using reth direct db access
+- Reading Uniswap v2 pairs/reserves
-- Reading Uniswap v3 pools addresses by parsing event logs
+- Reading Uniswap v3 pools positions and slot0

 ## Usage
 The `RETH_DB_PATH` without /db/ directory.
 For example, if the path is `/home/user/reth/db/`, then the `RETH_DB_PATH` should be `/home/user/reth`.